You can add videos to:

 - Disable Related Videos for YouTube

-Note: All video areas support embed code except Cover Page video backgrounds.
+Note: All video areas support embed code except background videos, including Cover Page videos.

 The steps to find your video's embed code varies by hosting service.
 If you can't find your video's embed code, we recommend contacting your hosting service.